thnikk/Documentation/fightboard.rst

 RGB LEDs
 --------
 The RGB LEDs indicate the function of each button.
-The default profile uses XBox colors for the 4 face buttons, but these can be changed to suit your preferences or the colors used in-game.
+The default profile uses Xbox colors for the 4 face buttons, but these can be changed to suit your preferences or the colors used in-game.
 The LED for each key turns off when the key is pressed and fades back on when released.

 Idle mode
 ---------